 Suppose a defendant fails to comply with a request for waiver made by a plaintiff in the United States.
 In that case, the court will impose the costs subsequently incurred in effecting Arizona Process Service on the defendant unless good cause for the failure is shown.

-A defendant that, before being served with Arizona Process Service, returns a waiver so requested on time is not required to serve an answer to the complaint until sixty days after the date on which the request for waiver of service was sent.
+A defendant that, before being served with Arizona Process Service, returns a waiver so requested on time is not required to serve an answer to the complaint until sixty days after the request for waiver of service was sent.